We have recently been introduced to 60 Second Histories, and we absolutely love it. They are history videos in small

 We both absolutely love it.
 There is nothing at all like this out there, and it makes learning history fun, but in small manageable sections.

 I have compiled a list of over 80 educational resources and 60 Second Histories is the only one in the history section.

-We now include 60 Second Histories into our weekly timetable and aim to do at least two hours a week, as Freddie loves it so much.
+We now include these history videos into our weekly timetable and aim to do at least two hours a week, as Freddie loves it so much.